SteelCompendium/compendium/docs/Classes/Conduit/1st-Level Features/Conduit Ward/Spirit Ward.md

 # Spirit Ward

-Invisible spirits surround you, flashing into existence briefly if you are harmed.
-When an adjacent creature deals damage to you, they take **1d6** magic corruption damage.
+Invisible spirits surround you if you are harmed.
+Whenever an adjacent creature deals damage to you, they take corruption damage equal to your Intuition score.